-In the practice of other towns now using these systems, voting handsets are distributed to Town Meeting Members immediately after they check in with the Town Clerk's staff.
-In our observations at Brookline and Framingham Town Meetings, handset check-in was rapid and did not cause backups at the door.
+In the practice of other towns now using these systems, voting handsets are distributed to Town Meeting Members as they check in with the Town Clerk's staff.
+In our discussions with Framingham officials, and supported by the experience of the Town of Arlington's research, handset check-in was rapid and did not cause backups at the door.
 Handsets are collected each night when members leave; most towns provide bins for rapid mass return and the remotes are later checked in, tested, and re-filed before the next session.
 Some towns use volunteers to distribute handsets at the beginning and check them back in at the end.
 All towns use paid personnel, either a town employee or a contractor, to operate the voting computer.